Dr. Hyun's Activity

 - incontinence (bed wetting episodes);

 Neural tube defects occur when the bones of the spine do not correctly form, leaving the spinal cord and its nerves and coverings to protrude out through the skin (or lie just beneath it).
 The use of folate vitamins during pregnancy has decreased the incidence of neural tube defects.
-However...Read More
+However many...Read More

 Kidney stones, once believed to be the domain of adults only, also appear to be increasing among young children.
 The cause is unknown, but researchers hypothesize the increase in obesity, poor diets--excessive salt, poor water drinking, may be associated with stones.
 Metabolic abnormalities that lead...Read More